John Redwood: Before parliament

+As a parliamentarian

+At the 1987 general election, Redwood was elected to the House of Commons as MP for Wokingham, winning with 61.4% of the vote and a majority of 20,387.

-Redwood became MP for Wokingham in June 1987.
-Redwood was made a Parliamentary Under-Secretary of State in July 1989 for corporate affairs at the Department of Trade and Industry.
+He was made a Parliamentary Under-Secretary of State in July 1989 for corporate affairs at the Department of Trade and Industry.
 In November 1990, he was promoted to Minister of State.
 Redwood became Minister for Local Government and Inner Cities following the 1992 general election, where he oversaw the abolition of the Community Charge, known colloquially as the "poll tax", and its replacement with the Council Tax.

+Redwood was re-elected as MP for Wokingham at the 1992 general election with the same vote share of 61.4% and an increased majority of 25,709.

 Redwood was opposed to attempts to reduce the age of consent for homosexuality in both 1994 and 1999, choosing to vote to keep Section 28 in November 2003.
 He has generally been opposed to same-sex marriage.
 He voted for the reintroduction of capital punishment in 1988, 1990 and 1994 and voiced support for the reintroducing of the death penalty when he launched his leadership bid on 26 June 1995.
 Redwood has stated since then: "I have never spoken or written against civil partnerships and gay marriage and am not proposing any change to current laws.
 I regard the debate about capital punishment as being over and do not support its reintroduction."

-In 2011, he abstained on the military intervention in Libya.